kemckee/Data146/Project_5.md

 For the lasso regression I started with an alpha range of 0.0001 to 0.0003 and ended up narrowing this down to a range from 0.00025 to 0.00028 after a few tests.
 This yielded an optimal alpha of 0.00026333333333333336 and training and testing R squared values of 0.7358346356402806 and 0.7350562589633233 respectively.
 These values are extremely close to the ridge regression R squared values.

+## WealthI Analysis

+Next I repeated all of the previous steps with WealthI as the target instead of WealthC.
+I got much better R squared values (about 0.82) for these tests but I also found the MSE was huge (in the billions) so I'm not sure what went wrong with that measure.
+The process was pretty much the same as before so I'm not going into as much depth but the results for each test are reported below.
+For the ridge regression I ended up using a range of ALPHA RANGE and for the lasso regressio I used a range of 0.8 to 1.2.

+Linear regression
+Training R squared: 0.8258291258594239
+Testing R squared: 0.8250045466344688

+Ridge Regression
+Training R squared: 0.8258366827575075
+Testing R squared: 0.8250203620492174 optimal alpha: ALPHA

+Lasso regression
+Training R squared:
+Testing R squared:
+optimal alpha: ALPHA